 No long speeches here...

-I have 34 years of solid "real world" experience.
+I have over 35 years of solid "real world" experience.
 Prior to going digital in 1998 I was shooting location assignments for corporate/industrial advertising, capability brochures and Annual Reports with high-end medium format film cameras.
 I was also involved in covering major philanthropic events in Washington DC involving all types of celebrities-political leaders-heads of state, some of which can be seen here.